History of the Pet Industry

 The New World of the Pet Dog

-Remember, regardless of the breed of dog that you have, the majority of pet dog owners live in an environment that is worlds away from the environment for which your dog’s genetics were created to thrive.
+Regardless of the breed, the majority of pet dog live in an environment that is worlds away from the environment in which he was created to thrive.

 - Huskies were created to pull sleds across the arctic tundra.
 Today, we expect them to live happily in a condo in Florida.

 - Border collies were created to control chaos, to see a sheep ¼ of a mile away take one step away from the flock and act on impulse to bring him back.
 Today, we expect them to lie quietly while our young children run and scream through the house.